Location - Simons Seat, Valley of Desolation, and Bolton Abbey

 Please note: The Strid is very dangerous, and lives have been lost.
 See more info

-Please subscribe to my monthly newsletter here to get more hiking routes, gear reviews, and much more straight to your inbox.
+Please subscribe to my monthly newsletter here to receive more hiking routes, gear reviews, and other content straight to your inbox.

-If you don't already use the Ordnance Survey App, you can download it here, enabling you to download the GPX route from above straight into it.
+If you don't already use the Ordnance Survey App, you can download it here.
+This app allows you to download the GPX route from above straight into it.
 I use this App to plan all my hikes, and as its OS, it mirrors the paper map you should always use in conjunction.

 Read more of my blog posts here: